jp64k/rookie/README.md

 The combination of game gallery, refined filters and integrated uninstall buttons allows Rookie to function not only as a Sideloader, but also as an efficient device app browser and manager.

 ## Wireless ADB Enhancements
-- Fully reworked Wireless ADB options to simplify setup and day-to-day use
+- Reworked Wireless ADB options to simplify setup and day-to-day use
 - **Manual mode:**
   - The IP address field now automatically prefills the first three octets by using the system's local IPv4, reducing typing and input errors
 - **Automatic mode:**